 One of the great ways to enjoy the outdoor is through outdoor cooking.
 Outdoor kitchens have so many benefits and advantages but cost, usually, isn’t one of them

-A full outdoor kitchen also requires dedicated space as well as your bank balance.
-If you don’t have the dedicated space or the bank balance, don’t despair…
+So a full outdoor kitchen not only requires a dedicated space, but it also demands a hefty bank account.
+Now, if you don’t have the dedicated space or the bank balance, don’t despair…

 This portable barbecue is a clever solution!
 You don’t need an expensive and full size outdoor kitchen.
 It just has to be functional and practical.
 This outdoor kitchen meets both criteria.

 This is perfect for those of you who are short on backyard space.
 It’s easy to move around your yard and when not in use, you can easily store it in your garage or shed to keep it protected from outdoor elements.

 Could this be your next weekend project?

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox.

 - Scrap Wood Pieces – for concrete frame

 - Wood Pieces – mock-up shapes/sizes of the barbecue, cutting board, and sink for making holes on concrete